Vainah Ubisi

-Vainah Ubisi (born 20 February 2003), is a South African international rugby union player whose regular playing position is as a Lock.
+Vainah Ubisi (born 20 February 2003), is a South African international rugby union player whose regular playing position is at Lock.

 Biography

-Vainah Ubisi was born on 20 February 2003 in Moletjie Leokama in Limpopo.
+Ubisi was born on 20 February 2003 in Moletjie Leokama in Limpopo.

-She was made in the Springbok Women's her debut against Spain in Madrid and squad to the 2025 Women's Rugby World Cup that will be held in England.
+She made her international debut for the Springbok Women against Spain in Madrid.
+She was selected in the squad to the 2025 Women's Rugby World Cup that was held in England.